santogioia-scandit/data-capture-documentation/docs/sdks/flutter/add-sdk.md

 ### 1. Create a new project (optional)

-If you do not have a Flutter project yet that you’ll use, you should create a new one (using your IDE of choice: Android Studio or IntelliJ).
+If you do not have a Flutter project yet that you’ll use, you should create a new one using your IDE of choice.

 ### 2a.
 Add the Scandit Data Capture SDK from the pub.dev registry

 To add our plugins from the pub.dev registry, you need to open the pubspec.yaml file located inside the app folder, and add required Scandit plugin(s) under dependencies.
-In the following snippet we’re adding [ScanditBarcodeCapture API](barcode-capture/api.html)
+In the following snippet we’re adding [ScanditBarcodeCapture API](https://docs.scandit.com/data-capture-sdk/flutter/barcode-capture/api.html)

 ```yml
 dependencies: